 Anita Davis serves as the Vice President for Diversity, Equity, and Inclusion at Trinity College.
 In this role, she collaborates with various campus stakeholders to integrate diversity, equity, and inclusion goals into processes, policies, and initiatives in all areas of the College.
-She provides leadership to the Office of Diversity, Equity, and Inclusion which includes Multicultural Affairs, the Queer Resource Center, and the Women and Gender Resource Action Center.
+She provides leadership to the Office of Diversity, Equity, and Inclusion which includes Multicultural Affairs, the Office of Title IX, the Queer Resource Center, and the Women and Gender Resource Action Center.
 Dr. Davis also provides joint leadership, along with the Vice President of Finance and Chief Financial Officer, to the Office of Human Resources.

 Dr. Davis joined Trinity College in September 2018, coming from the Associated Colleges of the South (ACS), where she served as Director of Diversity and Inclusion for the consortium of 16 colleges and universities.
 Before ACS, she was a tenured Associate Professor of Psychology at Rhodes College in Memphis, TN where she also served for seven years as an Associate Dean of Academic Affairs and as the Inaugural Director of the African American Studies Program for five years.